dodeeric/pdf2epubEX/README.md

 To use Google Play Books, you have to go to **Settings**, then set **Enable uploading (from downloads, mail or other apps)**.
 The uploaded eBooks (PDF or ePub) will be available on all devices using the same Google account.
 You can also upload eBooks from the [Google Play Books web interface](https://play.google.com/books) (see the **Upload files** button on the top right corner).

-More about fixed layout (FXL) ePub version 3 specifications (IDPF / W3C): [Fixed Layouts](https://www.w3.org/publishing/epub/epub-contentdocs.html#sec-fixed-layouts) and [Fixed-Layout Properties](https://www.w3.org/publishing/epub/epub-packages.html#sec-package-metadata-fxl).
+More about fixed layout (FXL) ePub version 3 specifications (IDPF / W3C): [Fixed Layouts (EPUB Content Documents 3.2)](https://www.w3.org/publishing/epub/epub-contentdocs.html#sec-fixed-layouts) and [Fixed-Layout Properties (EPUB Packages 3.2)](https://www.w3.org/publishing/epub/epub-packages.html#sec-package-metadata-fxl).

 ### Other Git Repositories